kanidm/kanidm/designs/kanidm-trust.rst

 unlikely that we would ever see duplicates anyway as this is a 32bit field.

-An alternate option is to have the stub objects generate ids, but to have a trusted_uuid field that is used for replication checking, and a seperate CSN for trust replication.
+An alternate option is to have the stub objects generate ids, but to have a trusted_uuid field that is used for replication checking, and a separate CSN for trust replication.

 Webauthn